Our Location

 P1000687_hq.JPG

 Montessori Peace School is located at 730 Jackson St, Herndon VA in historic Harding Hall.
-It is a charming “Children’s House” (in the words of Dr. Maria Montessori) with an amazing sunroom that houses our Primary Classrooms.
+It is a charming “Children’s House” (in the words of Dr. Maria Montessori) with an amazing sunroom that houses our Primary Classroom..

 Montessori School near Herndon, Northern Virginia